 Floors including sub-floors

 Repair category 1

-Notes Creaky flooring was noted.
+Notes No significant defects evident, although it should be stressed that virtually no inspection of flooring was possible due to the extent of fitted floor coverings and furnishings.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.